|Hacking IKEA VINDRIKTNING PM2.5 indicator|

 - there is a separate header for the fan with signals FAN+,FAN-

-- there is an 8-pin IC, could this be the "main" microcontroller?
+- there is an 8-pin IC, which is the microcontroller, an ES7P001

 - there is a light-sensing element, that controls the brightness of the LED